bakedpotatoes/Assignments/README.md

 # Assignments
-University assignments
+University assignments, the Tree Template from the University.

 This is a lovely little assignment that given a text:

 "Apples are sometimes green"

-By means of a trees, Huffman, and a frankenstein versin of radix sort you can obtain a functional compression code based on frequency of repetion of a character.
+By means of a trees, Huffman, and a frankenstein version of radix sort you can obtain a functional compression code based on frequency of repetion of a character.
 It's beautiful.

 *************************
 ---------->> CONSTRUINT TAULA...